grotius-cnc/debian_distro_live_build_post_tweaking/create-mint-rt.md

 #### https://github.com/grotius-cnc/debian_distro_live_build_post_tweaking/blob/main/create-bullseye-rt.md

 #### To get internet as chroot in mint.
 	host pc file : /etc/resolv.conf
-copy this file to your rebranded squashfs-root/etc/
+	copy this file to your unpacked iso, squashfs-root/etc/

 #### Optional check if you are connected.
     ping www.google.nl  (cntr+z to stop)